shoosein219/shoosein219/README.md

 💬 Ask me about network analysis for microbiomes and neural networks for ML.

-🌱 I’m currently learning genome-resolved metagenomic bioinformatics for microbiome data analysis.
+🔭 I’m currently working on metatranscriptomics and genome-resolved metagenomic bioinformatics for microbiome data analysis.

+🌱 I’m currently learning more about NMR data analysis and how it can be incorporated into characterizing microbiome function.

 📫 You can reach me by my email hoosein.shabana@gmail.com